 Graduate School Interview Question #15: What are Your Career Goals?

 You have most likely touched upon this question in your applications already, but the challenge here is to vocalize this verbally in a coherent narrative.
 The problem is, many students might be unsure of what exactly they may want to do after grad school.
-Maybe you are one of those students who truly enjoys researching your topic of interest and you have not really planned out whether you want to stay in academia or transition from academia to an industry job?
-That’s totally fine!
+Our admissions expert Dr. Reem Sabry, PhD, shares her experience interviewing grad students:

-The key to answering this interview question is to outline what exactly led you to an interest in graduate work in this field and how this program will help you get where you want to go – even if it’s grad school research.
+The key to answering this interview question, even if academia is not your final goal, is to outline what exactly led you to an interest in graduate work in this field and how this program will help you get where you want to go. .
 If you’re having trouble brainstorming what exactly you want to include in your answer, reach out to a graduate school admissions consultant who can help you with this answer.

 I want to become a substance abuse social worker.
 It all started before I even knew what a substance abuse social worker was.
 My father was an alcoholic.
-My aunt died from an overdose.
-These events had a profound impact on my upbringing and worldview.
 My brother and I were conditioned to think of our dad being home as a threat.
-He almost always had a beer in his hand.
-His behavior was unpredictable; one moment nice and compassionate, the next angry and destructive.
-We couldn’t trust him.
-When my aunt passed away from an accidental overdose, this seemed to “wake” my father up from his destructive behavior.
-By then, I was sixteen.
-My mother divorced him, but she and I talked to him about seeing a counsellor.
-He was hesitant, but ultimately agreed.
-He was scared.
-So were we.
-He made some gradual progress as he learned about the nature of substance abuse disorders, how relapses occur, why people like him have a hard time resisting the drink.
+When my aunt passed away from an accidental overdose, this seemed to “wake” my father up from his destructive behavior and sought help.
 He did a combination of withdrawal and cognitive behavioral therapy (CBT).
-It was incredibly difficult watching him go through the experience.
-He did relapse once or twice over the next few years, but we had the tools to get him through it.
+It was incredibly difficult watching him go through the experience, but I also learned a lot from his experience.

 Entering university, I joined a peer support group for student recovery an addiction resources.
 The school already established a strong support program.
-I mainly worked on developing and promoting resources detailing the effects of substance abuse, how to see the signs, where to get help.
+I mainly worked on developing and promoting resources detailing the effects of substance abuse, how to see the signs, and where to get help.
 The students I met through the program —struggling or otherwise—were always very grateful for our services.
 With this student group, I helped develop a report on how university students perceive substance abuse services to understand barriers and resistance to seeking treatment.
 We found that many students felt they were unworthy of support.
 To combat this sense of unworthiness, we launched our “you are worth campaign” promoting anonymous services that people can use to hopefully introduce them to help and lower the perception that they don’t deserve help.
+I was able to use my father’s experience to help these students and change attitudes towards addiction and treatment at my undergraduate alma mater.
+I hope to continue this work in my graduate school journey.

 Graduate School Interview Question #16: What are Your Research Interests?